pscally1005/pscally1005.github.io/_posts/recipes/sides/2023-07-19-roasted-veggies.markdown

 Instructions:
 - Preheat oven to 400F and line a baking sheet with aluminum foil or parchment paper

 - Add your <a href='/misc/veggies'>vegetables</a> to a pan.
-Drizzle with olive oil and sprinkle with salt, pepper, garlic, and onion powder.
+Drizzle with olive oil and sprinkle with salt, black pepper, garlic powder, and onion powder.
 Roast at 400F (<a href='#notes'>times</a> below).
 Squeeze on some lemon juice when done
 Notes:
 - <a href='/misc/veggies#artichoke'>Artichokes</a> - 30 minutes
 - <img src='/assets/Food/Sides/Roasted Veggie/roasted-artichoke.jpg' alt='' class='instruction-image'>